 Solanche lost both her legs below her knees after an episode of meningococcemia and sepsis.
-She was thirteen and bedridden for two years, when she was first fitted with bilateral prosthesis in 2008, thanks to Dreaming & Working Together.
+She was thirteen and bedridden for two years, when she was first fitted with bilateral prostheses, thanks to Dreaming & Working Together.
 She went on to graduate from high school and plans to study to be a social worker.

 Horge, a farm owner, lost his right upper extremity in a farming accident.
 He was fitted with an upper extremity prosthesis by the Dreaming & Working Together mission.
 He returned back to farming and is able to provide for his family.

-Humberto, a patient that has received a prosthetic leg, commented that “I didn’t have any economic means to get ahead, but thanks to Dreaming and Working Together, they have given me the opportunity of walking again and be helpful and constructive to myself, my family and to society.
+Humberto, a patient that has received a prosthetic leg, commented, “I didn’t have any economic means to get ahead, but thanks to Dreaming and Working Together, they have given me the opportunity of walking again and being helpful and constructive to myself, my family and to society.
 Thank you for this help.”

-A 40 year old Peruvian villager fell off a second floor window and sustained a Lumbar vertebral fracture.
-She was bedridden for many years, until the Dreaming & Working Together surgeon, Dr. Wakefield, performed a complex spine stabilization surgery.
+A 40 year old Peruvian villager fell off a second floor window and sustained a lumbar vertebral fracture.
+She was bedridden for many years, until Dreaming & Working Together surgeon Andrew Wakefield, MD, performed a complex spine stabilization surgery.
 It was tears of joy when she was able to walk with the assistance of the Rehab therapists, Patricia and Karen, just two days after surgery.

 “I’ve never seen such motivation and drive as I saw in the Peruvian patients, said Steve Charry of Hanger Clinic.
 “They progress very quickly!
 One woman hadn’t walked in 13 years without crutches, and she was walking within a few days on a new prosthetic leg.
 It’s very emotional; everyone was in tears."